maramusaev/webhook-actions-docs/README.md

 ## Plans
 ### Free
 Limited to three repositories and one webhook event per repository.
 A configuration that has multiple `events` listed will default to using the **first event**.
-Unfortunately we cannot control order of repositories, so you must ensure you only have the application installed to a single repository.
-You can update this by going to your `Organization Settings -> Third-pary Access: GitHub Apps -> Webhook Actions: Configure -> Only select repositories` and ensuring that you only have a single repository selected.
+Unfortunately we cannot control order of repositories, so you must ensure you only have the application installed to a max of three repositories.
+You can update this by going to your `Organization Settings -> Third-pary Access: GitHub Apps -> Webhook Actions: Configure -> Only select repositories` and ensuring that you again only have a max of three repositories selected.

 ### Pro (Personal)
 A per repository plan for personal repositories coming soon.